Jamesy-tech/jamesy-creator-notes/README.md

-# Jamesy Creator Notes
-The all new notes app for Jamesy Creator.
+### This repository is part of the Jamesy Creator project.